supria68/Data-Science-Projects/notebooks/Used Car Price Prediction WebApp/README.md

 # WebApp for Predicting the Price of Used Cars

-This repository consists of files required to create and deploy a machine learning model as a WebApp using Flask for predicting price of used cars in Germany.
+This repository consists of files required to create and deploy a machine learning model as a WebApp using Flask for predicting the price of used cars in Germany.

 ### Dataset:
 Data is scrapped from eBay Kleinanzeigen, a classifieds section of the German eBay website.
 For privacy reasons, it isn't uploaded here.
 However, the repo contains a cleaned copy of the dataset (removing all personal information).